 Roberto Orsi is a co-investigator on the Euro Crisis in the Press project.
 He holds a PhD International Relations and is currently member of the Security Studies Unit at the Policy Alternatives Research Institute (東京大学政策ビジョン研究センター), and lecturer at the Graduate School of Public Policy (GraSPP – 東京大学公共政策大学院) of the University of Tokyo (Japan).
 His research interests focus on international political theory, history of ideas (particularly modern continental political philosophy and critical theory), political theology (Carl Schmitt).
 He is also interested in social science epistemology and classical philology.

 View all posts by Roberto or visit his personal website.

 Vassilios Paipais is Lecturer in International Relations at the University of St. Andrews, Scotland.
 He holds a PhD in International Relations from the LSE.
 He has published in the Review of International Studies, International Politics and Millennium and held various teaching posts at the LSE, SOAS, UCL and the University of Edinburgh.
 His work focuses on International Relations theory and international political theology.
+He is the author of Political Ontology and International Political Thought: Voiding a Pluralist World, (Basingstoke: Palgrave McMillan, 2016).
 He is a co-founder of Euro Crisis in the Press and Associate to the Civil Society and Human Security Research Unit at the LSE.

-View all posts by Vassilis, follow him on twitter @v_paipais or visit his academic profile.
+View all posts by Vassilis, follow him on twitter @v_paipais or visit his academc profile.

 View all posts by Henry or visit his LSE Research and Expertise page.